 The Board has adopted a diversity policy.
-However, considering the size and scope of the Consolidated Group, the Board has not set a measurable objective for achieving gender diversity.
-As at 30 June 2015, women made up 20% of the total Consolidated Group workforce and consultants.
-There are currently no women in senior management or on the Board.
+However, considering the size and scale of the Company, the Board has not set a measurable objective for achieving gender diversity.
+As at 30 June 2019, women made up 33% of the total Company's workforce and consultants.

+Currently senior management includes one female.
+There are no females on the Board.

-The Diversity Policy will be made available on the Company's website.
+The Diversity Policy is available on the Company's website.